SimonBFink/Comparing_Beatles_Masters/Trial_Project_MVP/README.md

 Exploring the Orchestra Library with Python
-My final project for Spring 2023 Code Louisville, Data Analysis with Python
+My first try (but not final) project for Spring 2023 Code Louisville, Data Analysis with Python

 PROJECT TITLE:

 Exploring the Orchestra Library with Python

 PROJECT DESCRIPTION:

+*****Note, this is NOT my final project.
+Rather, this was a first try at a final project to see if I could do a Minimum Viable Product for the project from start to finish.
+I did complete this MVP, but then moved on to the project titled, "Comparing Beatles' Masters."
+Please make sure to view that one.*****

 The aim of this project is to work my school orchestra library in Python.